ztsorojev/Smart_Watch/README.md

 # Smart Watch
-A voice-to-text entry for Smart Watches, using Google's Web Speech API.
+A voice-to-text entry for Smart Watches, using Google's Web Speech API. <br>

 **Languages:** HTML, CSS, JavaScript <br/>
 **Tool:** Google's Web Speech API

+## Demo

+You can test it on: https://ztsorojev.github.io/Smart_Watch/

 ## How it works